Standard Interfaces by LNP/BP Association

 • RGB26 represents the RGB standard for DAOs which can have complex contract configurations.

-• RGB30 interface concept is very similar to an RGB20 interface, however it is able to connect to contracts which embeds decentralized issuance.
-RGB30 is the only standard that foresee to use state extensions.
+• RGB30 interface concept is very similar to an RGB20 interface, however, it can connect to contracts which embeds decentralized issuance.
+RGB30 is the only standard that is foreseen to use state extensions.

-In the following section we will report and give some comments on the code of RGB20 Interface.
+In the following section, we will report and give some comments on the code of the RGB20 Interface.

 Last updated